 Big, loud, moving dinosaurs.
 EVERYWHERE.
 Oh, and meteor showers.
 And an ice cave.
 Your kids will love it.

-Rainforest Cafe, two locations, Downtown Disney Orlando and Animal Kingdom
+Rainforest Cafe, two locations, Disney Springs and Animal Kingdom

 Big, loud, moving animals.
 EVERYWHERE.
 Real parrots screech.
 Audioanimatronic gorillas bang their chests.
 Did I mention that it’s loud?